dangarfield/beds-hackathon-2017/scenarios.md

 ## <a name="scenario-1"></a>Scenario 1 - A static website from imported data files.

-TUI is a global holiday brand that offers: beach, city, ski & cruise holidays and much more besides.
+TUI is a global holiday brand that offers: beach, city, ski, cruise holidays and much more besides.
 Recently, a number of advancements have been made to the content stored about cruises, itineraries & cruise Ships.
-Your team has been assigned the task of re-designing the current cruise website from the ground up, to include this enhanced content.
+Your team has been assigned the task of re-designing the current cruise website - from the ground up - to include this enhanced content.

 Cruise is a premium product primarily aimed at affluent customers, couples, parents of grown up children & those over 50.
 The display of cruise content is expected to reflect the quality of the product & the target market.